2factorauth/twofactorauth/CONTRIBUTING.md

 ## New Sites

-First and foremost, make sure the new site meets our [definition requirements][definitions] of two factor authentication.
+First and foremost, make sure the new site meets our [definition requirements][definitions] of two-factor authentication.

-If you are adding multiple sites to 2FA Directory, please create a new git branch for each website, and submit a separate pull request for each branch.
+If you are adding multiple sites to the 2FA Directory, please create a new git branch for each website, and submit a separate pull request for each branch.
 More information regarding how to create new git branches can be found on [GitHub's Help Page][github-tutorial].

-Adding a new website should be pretty straight-forward.
+Adding a new website should be pretty straightforward.
 Create a JSON file in the corresponding [subdirectory][entries] as shown in the following example:

 ```JSON